markojavorac/nfc_platform/README.md

 # Adafruit PN532NFC Build Instructions
+By: Marko Javorac
-By: Marko Javorac, Toronto, Canada
+Toronto, Canada
 ## Introduction
 NFC/RFID technology has been a staple in the world for decades.
 From security to automation, this technology can implemented in a varity of ways.
-This guide will get you up and running using the adafruit PN532 board with your Rasberry Pi.
+This guide will help you up and running using the Adafruit PN532 board with your Rasberry Pi.
 ![PN532](https://cdn-shop.adafruit.com/970x728/364-05.jpg)

 ## Prerequistes
-Due to the nature of this guide, a few skills will be required that are beyond the scope of this guide.
-A few helpful links are provided below to help you.
+Due to its nature, a few skills will be required that are beyond the scope of this guide.
+A few helpful links are provided below.
 - Soldering Basics Tutorial https://www.youtube.com/watch?v=BxASFu19bLU
 - Eagle https://www.youtube.com/watch?v=1AXwjZoyNno&t=0s
 - CorelDraw https://www.youtube.com/watch?v=iKfFNNtfpMU